acolangelo/jPanelMenu/README.md

 ###trigger

-The selector pointing to the menu-triggering element.
+A selector string pointing to the menu-triggering element.

 - **Data Type:** `string`
 - **Default Value:** `.menu-trigger`